 We are, as OfSTED said, an Outstanding school.
 “This outstanding school provides excellent opportunities for students to thrive and develop as mature and well-rounded young people.
 It shows that young people can achieve exceptionally well, irrespective of circumstance.”
 To remain so we focus relentlessly on learning.
 “Achievement, including progress, is outstanding through a combination of excellent teaching, a highly motivating curriculum, which meets students’ needs well, and a highly caring and supportive pastoral system.
 The school’s outstanding track record of improving performance is grounded in secure, continuous monitoring and evaluation of students’ outcomes by managers at all levels.”
 This focus has created a school with an “exuberant learning ethos”. where “students enjoy school greatly”.

 Expectations and Behaviour

 At The Earls High School we have extremely high expectations of all our students, as we do of all members of the School community.
 As a school we actively promote respect and feel strongly it has to be given in order to be received.
 We believe poor behaviour should not be tolerated as its consequences deny the right of students to learn and teachers to teach.
 However, students will make mistakes and we believe sanctions do have to be imposed in order to maintain the highest standards.
 We use a stepped approach whereby students will face increasingly severe punishments according to the offence and their own behaviour record.
 These steps start at a warning and for the worst offenders, once we have tried everything else, will result in permanent exclusion.
-The most common form of punishment is a Yellow Card detention (15 minutes).

 We value and recognise that the promotion and maintenance of good behaviour is dependent on the support of parents.